sabeydeedaya/docs/src/pages/emails/ibm-watson-campaign-automation.md

 ![IBM-Watson-Campaign-Automation](/img/pages/email/ibm-watson-campaign-automation/ibm-watson-campaign-automation.png)

-This guide will walk you through how to setup your email campaings with **[IBM Watson Campaign Automation](https://www.ibm.com/us-en/marketplace/digital-marketing-and-lead-management){:target="\_blank"}** using Branch Universal Email to automatically convert your email links into **multi-platform deep links**
+This guide will walk you through how to setup your email campaigns with **[IBM Watson Campaign Automation](https://www.ibm.com/us-en/marketplace/digital-marketing-and-lead-management){:target="\_blank"}** using Branch Universal Email to automatically convert your email links into **multi-platform deep links**

 {! ingredients/email/overview-steps.md !}